bramble-lang/bramble-lang/README.md

 To run Braid using the Docker container:

-1. Build the Docker image
+1. Build the Docker image (This only needs to be done once to configure the Fedora image and install the Rust toolchain)
 ```
 docker build -t braid-compiler -f ./docker/linux/Dockerfile .
 ```